inno-robolab/InnoSimulator/Docs/HowToUse.md

 Python scripts allow to achive flexibilty for user.
 How to install and configure packages can be found [here](../Docs/PythonApi.md).

-Before using scripts, you have to launch Inno Simulator in regular mode.
-Then open terminal window and locate where python package and required script are placed.
+Before using scripts, you have to launch InnoSimulator in regular mode.
+Then open terminal window and go the locatation where python package and required script are placed.

 - On Linux, Mac OS X and other POSIX systems: